nicjac/PHANTAST-MATLAB/README.md

 Getting started
 ---------------

-  * The [Downloads] pages contains the information you need to download the various implementations of PHANTAST.
+  * Head to the [release page](https://github.com/nicjac/PHANTAST-MATLAB/releases) and download the latest release of the PHANTAST for MATLAB and the corresponding standalone GUI applications.
+Alternatively, you can checkout the code and use it directly from the command line or part of your scripts/functions.
-  * The wiki contains useful information about how to start generating quantitative data:
+  * The wiki contains a [tutorial to get you started with PHANTAST for MATLAB](https://github.com/nicjac/PHANTAST-MATLAB/wiki/PHANTAST-for-MATLAB-tutorial)
-    * [MATLAB] outlines how to get started with the MATLAB implementation (either using the command line or the graphical user interface)
-    * [FIJIPlugin] describes how to install and use the FIJI/ImageJ implementation of PHANTAST
-  * Head to the [https://code.google.com/p/phantast/source/checkout Source] page to check out the source code of the various implementations
   * You can get in touch with us through various means:
-    * Use the [https://code.google.com/p/phantast/issues/list issues] page
+    * Use the [issue page](https://github.com/nicjac/PHANTAST-MATLAB/issues) to report problems with the plugin
-    * Head to the [Contact contact us] page for more traditional contact means
+    * Head to the [getting in touch page](https://github.com/nicjac/PHANTAST-MATLAB/wiki/Getting-in-touch) for more traditional contact means
+  * PHANTAST is also available as a [plugin for the very popular FIJI/ImageJ biomedical image processing package](https://github.com/nicjac/PHANTAST-FIJI/).
+  * If MATLAB is more your thing (or if you are after a standalone GUI version of PHANTAST), you can have a look at [PHANTAST for MATLAB](https://github.com/nicjac/PHANTAST-MATLAB), which offers similar functionality to that of the FIJI plugin
+  * If you use PHANTAST for your research, please consider [citing our papers](https://github.com/nicjac/PHANTAST-MATLAB/wiki/How-to-cite-PHANTAST)

 More about PHANTAST
 -------------------
 ![alt text](https://github.com/nicjac/phantast/blob/gh-pages/images/Example.png "Example of PCM image segmentation using PHANTAST")

 Generating quantitative data from PCM images is generally a tedious experience.
 Manual processing is time-consuming and error-prone while the use of general purpose image processing software package can be frustrating due to their complexity and the need to tweak parameters.